Inflation is making everything more expensive

 It affects the value of your savings

-If your current savings rate is below the level of inflation, your cash savings are slowly losing value in real terms, reducing their ‘spending power’.
-If inflation is running at 3%, £100 will be worth 3% less in 12 months’ time (i.e. £97).
-Remember though, an emergency cash fund that you can access quickly is important for those unexpected expenses.
+If your current savings rate is below the level of inflation, your cash savings are slowly losing value in real terms, reducing their ‘spending power’ over time.
+Basically, if inflation is running at a level of 3% and you had £100 saved, it will be worth 3% less in 12 months’ time (so it would be more like having £97).
 Check out our blog if you'd like to find out more about how inflation can affect your savings.